JasonErwin/dma-project/README.md

 This project is based on the Driven Data Competion: [Pump it Up: Data Mining the Water Table](https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/).
 It is also for the Data Modelling & Analysis Module (2023) at the University of Nottingham.

-For now we are using individual testing files to test our code, contained in the `testing-notebooks` folder.

-We will also produce multiple .ipynb files that will sit in the root directory.
-These will be:
+We have also produced multiple .ipynb files that sit in the root directory.
+These are:
   - (1) Data Understanding & Statistical Analysis
   - (2) Data Wrangling & Preprocessing
-  - (3) EDA & Feature Engineering
+  - (3) EDA & Modelling
-  - (4) Modelling

 To understand our process, you should view these in order.
+Any additional notebooks are assumed to be `testers` or `scratchpads` for the main notebooks.

-We will also have a "main" .ipynb file that will be used to run our finalised approach in one .ipynb
+We also have a "Pipeline" .ipynb file that will be used to run our finalised approach in one .ipynb.
+This notebook provides a main function that takes a test_dataset and model pickle file in order to produce an output compatible with the one provided in DrivenData.

 ### Contributors